mdaniealmalik/DBP_Metabarcoding_Pipeline/README.md

 ## 🧬 Pipeline Workflow

-The pipeline then proceeds with the following steps:
+The pipeline proceeds with the following steps:

 1. **Quality Filtering** – remove low-quality or too short/long reads
    - Tool: `NanoFilt`